scastiel/gatsby-theme-potato/src/pages/posts/2019-08-03-lost-redux-saga-reimplement-them/index.md

 export const fork = (saga, ...args) => ({ type: 'fork', saga, args })
 ```

 With the real Redux-Saga, a saga is run by creating a middleware and adding it to the Redux store.
-In our implementation, to keep it simpler we’ll create a function `runSaga`, taking as parameter the saga and the store:
+In our implementation, to keep it simpler we’ll create a function `runSaga`, taking as parameter the store and the saga:

 ```js
 export async function runSaga(store, saga, ...args) {